myADLM/ADLM-2025-Data-Challenge/RAGer/README.md

 **Note**: The `app/data/` directory is automatically created and populated when you run the application.
 It contains:
 - **LabDocs**: Downloaded PDF documents from Zenodo
 - **extracted_docs**: Text files extracted from the PDFs

+**Cache Directory**: The `app/dbs/tf_idf/` directory stores TF-IDF search indices for fast document retrieval.
+This cache is automatically managed and only rebuilt when documents change.

 ## Contributing